anchorhash/jetlb/cpp-jetlb/README.md

 void JetHRW::RemoveWorkerServer(const FiveTuple& server)
 ```
 - Removes a worker server.
-- Server must be in the worker set.
+- The removed server must be in the worker set.
+- The removed server is _not_ added automatically to the horizon set.
+Caller may add it by calling `AddHorizonServer`.
 #### Arguments:
 `server`: String representning a unique id of the server